How to generate extraordinary results and build strong customer relationships by changing your perspective

 [00:25:14] Tania De Ridder: When you say reinforcing the value on the receipt, what do you mean by that?

 [00:25:57] Tania De Ridder: What I love about the point card is that you've created different versions for different types of businesses.
 And it really connects to what you spoke about just now about being thoughtful about all the different areas and all the different touch points that you have with your customer.
-Do you have tip on how to approach using this score card?
+Do you have tips on how to approach using this scorecard?

 [00:26:45] Tania De Ridder: I want to talk a little bit about work-life balance as well, because you've created your success without sacrificing your personal life, and you've said that you're, 'religious about your free days'.
 Does this come naturally to you from the get-go from when you started out back in university?
 Or did you have to create this?

 [00:27:06] Patti Mara: Oh, that is, yeah, it did not come naturally.
 I was the worst at it.
 I was one of those ones that were, always working because one of the opportunities of being an entrepreneur is you get to choose when you work.
 One of the challenges of being an entrepreneur is you get to choose when you work, which often means you work all the time.
 And that, that was definitely me.